 HACA will terminate assistance to a family member if HACA determines that the family member has committed criminal acts of physical violence against other family members or others.
-This action will not affect the assistance of the remaining, no culpable family members limited to, a signed certification or other documentation of abuse submitted to HACA by the victim in accordance with this section and section 16-IX.D.
+This action will not affect the assistance of the remaining, no culpable family members.

+In making its decision, HACA will consider all credible evidence, including, but not limited to, a signed certification or other documentation of abuse submitted to HACA by the victim in accordance with this section and section 16-IX.D.
 HACA will also consider the factors in section 12-II.D.
 Upon such consideration, HACA may, on a case-by-case basis, choose not to terminate the assistance of the culpable family member.